LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

     print(f'Caught exception: {exp}')
 ```

-ow you have downloaded the CFS bulk file stream in an application level.
+Now you have downloaded the CFS bulk file stream in an application level.
 You can choose to save that file with whatever name you want.

 If you need an actual file name of the file, it is available in S3 URL as follows: